 As we were wrapping up our dream research, we also wondered how this data stacked up between genders.
 Who was more likely to remember their dreams?
 And does gender impact which dreams you’re most likely to have?

 It turns out, women are more likely than men to remember their dreams, which makes sense considering that women have better short-term memory for daily events, according to the Association for Psychological Science.
 Looking at the results, about 43 percent of women indicated they remember their dreams at least once a week, while about 41 percent of men remember the same.
 Notably, about 24 percent of women remember their dreams almost every night versus about 14 percent for men.

 Men and women also reported a marked difference in the types of dreams they have.
-Women are more likely to dream about being chased, losing teeth, or catching a cheating partner.
-Men, conversely, are more likely to have positive dreams, such as flying, meeting a beautiful stranger, or getting rich.
+Women are more likely to dream about being chased or losing teeth.
+Men, conversely, are more likely to have positive dreams, such as flying or getting rich.

 Whether this difference is due to women having more innate anxiety or stressful lives is up for debate, but the difference is interesting nonetheless.

-If you’ve been dreaming for years about falling off a cliff, running from a faceless stranger, moving in slow motion, getting sexy with strangers, or being caught naked in a board meeting, you’re definitely not alone.
+If you’ve been dreaming for years about falling off a cliff, running from a faceless stranger or moving in slow motion, you’re definitely not alone.
 Recurring dreams, especially of the anxiety-inducing sort, are common throughout the U.S.